leaseweb/cloudstack-kubernetes-provider/README.md

 ### Kubernetes

-Prebuilt containers are posted on [Docker Hub](https://hub.docker.com/r/apache/cloudstack-kubernetes-provider).
+Prebuilt containers are posted [here](https://github.com/leaseweb/cloudstack-kubernetes-provider/pkgs/container/cloudstack-kubernetes-provider).

 To configure API access to your CloudStack management server, you need to create a secret containing a `cloud-config` that is suitable for your environment.